w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/no-flash-over-threshold-no-exceptions.md

 ---
 status: developing
 type: supplemental
-title: No flashing (no exceptions)
+title: No flashing over threshold (no exceptions)
 ---

 :term[Content] does not include :term[flashing].